ken025/Accent-JS-Project/READme.md

     - cd into the frontend and run `bundle install` to load the gems and dependencies
     - Once that is done, run `rake db:migrate` to have access to the database
     - To access the web application run `rails s` and click the link provided to run your local host
   - Once that is done successfully:
     - cd into the backend and enter `open index.html`

+  -User login info:
+    - email: "test@test.com" & password: "test" (to change this information, alter the seed file located in the db folder)

 ## Repos